|

 The Sabael Castle

-islands of the Baku
+rocky islands of the Baku bay which was

-from the shore.
+shore.

-three of which were round and 12 - semicircular.
+had 15 towers, three of which were round and 12 - semicircular.

-Arabic type.
+made of Arabic type.
 The greater part of the inscription was made in the Persian

 language – the official language of the period.
 The general length of the